juniorsundarCasual/TGT/vault/volume-5.chapter-353.md

 "Well," Kevan drew their attention with a firm declaration.
 "Since we have an inkling of what needs to be done, why don't we start writing out the design?
 It will definitely come to use when we apply for permission to access the mana sink."

 Revian and the rest agreed with that deduction and got down to work.
-Tasks were quickly delegated, with the twins conducting background research and running the due-dilingence on safety procedures, while Revian and Kevan started to plot out the experimental procedure (i.e. the independent, dependent, and control variables as well as an outline about the steps that will be taken).
+Tasks were quickly delegated, with the twins conducting background research and running the due diligence on safety procedures, while Revian and Kevan started to plot out the experimental procedure (i.e. the independent, dependent, and control variables as well as an outline of the steps that will be taken).

 ____